 - Tetanus: spread through contamination of cuts, burns and wounds with tetanus spores.
 Spores are found in soil worldwide.
 A total of 5 doses of tetanus vaccine are recommended for life in the UK.
 Boosters are usually recommended in a country or situation where the correct treatment of an injury may not be readily available.

 - Typhoid: spread mainly through consumption of contaminated food and drink.
 Risk is higher where access to adequate sanitation and safe water is limited.

 Malaria is a serious and sometimes fatal disease transmitted by mosquitoes.You cannot be vaccinated against malaria.

-- Malaria risk is low and from May to October inclusive, in areas along the border, especially in rural areas of El Hasaka Governorate.
-There have been no indiginous cases reported since 2005 but there have been no reports whatsoever since 2010.
+- Malaria risk is low and from May to October inclusive, in areas along the northern border, especially in rural areas of El Hasaka Governorate.
+There have been no indigenous cases reported since 2005 but reporting has been disrupted due to conflict since 2010.

 - Malaria precautions are essential.
 Avoid mosquito bites by covering up with clothing such as long sleeves and long trousers especially after sunset, using insect repellents on exposed skin and, when necessary, sleeping under a mosquito net.